Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Amitosis is the simplest mode of cell division and it occurs in unicellular animals, ageing cells and in foetal membranes.
+Amitosis is the simplest mode of cell division and it occurs in unicellular animals, ageing cells and in foetal membranes.
 During amitosis, nucleus elongates first, and a constriction appears in it which deepens and divides the nucleus into two.
 Followed by this cytoplasm divides resulting in the formation of two daughter cells.
-Incorrect

-Explanation Amitosis is the simplest mode of cell division and it occurs in unicellular animals, ageing cells and in foetal membranes.
+Amitosis is the simplest mode of cell division and it occurs in unicellular animals, ageing cells and in foetal membranes.
 During amitosis, nucleus elongates first, and a constriction appears in it which deepens and divides the nucleus into two.
 Followed by this cytoplasm divides resulting in the formation of two daughter cells.

 -

-Question 93 of 12193.
-Question- Who discovered Mitosis?
+Question 93 of 121

 Correct

-Explanation Mitosis was first discovered by Fleming in 1879.
+Mitosis was first discovered by Fleming in 1879.
 In this cell division one parent cell divides into two identical daughter cells, each with a nucleus having the same amount of DNA, same number of chromosomes and genes as the parent cells.
-Incorrect

-Explanation Mitosis was first discovered by Fleming in 1879.
+Mitosis was first discovered by Fleming in 1879.
 In this cell division one parent cell divides into two identical daughter cells, each with a nucleus having the same amount of DNA, same number of chromosomes and genes as the parent cells.

 -

-Question 94 of 12194.
-Question- How many events are involved in Mitosis?
+- How many events are involved in Mitosis?

 Correct